mitydigital/fuse-utilities/README.md

 - `max`, the maximum size to render, default to 1440
 - `quality`, a string of responsive qualities
 - `sizes`, override the sizes property
+- `fit`, one of Statamic's "fit" properties, defaults to "crop_focal"

 The `aspect_ratio` and `quality` properties accept the standard Tailwind prefixes for responsive behaviour, such as:
 ```antlers